The pros of opening a company in Singapore

 - If you plan to relocate to Singapore to operate your company, you are required to obtain an Employment Pass or Entrepreneur Pass type of work pass.
 Once you have obtained your work pass, you can act as the local resident director of your company.

 All the documents you need to register a company in Singapore and the procedure for opening it

-The procedures for register a company in Singapore is the following:
+The procedures to register a company in Singapore is as follows: